universe-builders/universe-builders.github.io/void-survivors/technical-direction.md

 ### 🎮 Game Server
 Game servers will handle all non-client side interactions and ensuring the consistency of the simulation for all players.
 The game client will have a lot of authority regarding what events take place, such as whether a player was inflicted by damage, and the game server will do some light validation of these events.
 This poses the risk of players cheating, however as a cooperative game this will not have the exploitation rewards compared to a competitive game.
 The game server will flag any clear invalidations of the game rules which may result in a player being banned.

 The game server will be written in the C language and executed as binaries in the Alpine Linux OS inside of a container.
-Similar to the game client, each game system will be a seperate container and orchestrated seperately allowing for quick iteration speed in development and rolling updates to specific systems in production.
+Similar to the game client, each game system will be a separate container and orchestrated separately allowing for quick iteration speed in development and rolling updates to specific systems in production.

 Game servers will have authority over a single team and will handle migrating new teams as teams merge or seperate.
 As new teams form game servers will be horizontally scaled to account for the new team.